tillitis/dev-tillitis/hugo/content.bellatrix/protocol/_index.md

 expected device application and a User-Supplied Secret, if `uss-provided` is 1.
 Otherwise the `uss` is ignored.

+The `uss` should be the BLAKE2s hash of a passphrase selected by the user.

 #### `FW_RSP_LOAD_APP` (0x04)

 Response to `FW_CMD_LOAD_APP`